$f$-Diophantine sets over finite fields via quasi-random hypergraphs from multivariate polynomials: Acknowledgments

 \section{Acknowledgments}

 The authors thank Jaehoon Kim and Joonkyung Lee for their valuable feedback on a preliminary version of the manuscript.
 S. Yoo thanks Hyunwoo Lee for helpful discussions on the quasi-randomness of hypergraphs.
+The authors are also grateful to anonymous referees for their valuable comments and corrections.
 The research of C.H.
 Yip was supported in part by an NSERC fellowship.
 S. Yoo was supported by the Institute for Basic Science (IBS-R029-C1).